fruitflybrain/ffbo.processor/README.md

 * A web server
 * A processor server

-## Execution

-As the main router, this should be started with the following command in the /processor_component/processor_component/ directory:

-	crossbar start

-This will launch the router, processor and web interface on port 8080 or the local server.
-Details of the crossbar config can be seen in .crossbar/config.json

 ## Installation and Execution

 This project requires crossbario[twisted].
 This service can also be launched by building the docker and launching: